web-platform-tests/rfcs/rfcs/single_test.md

 This would leave `done()` as the only opt-in, and the behavior would not change on the first assert.
 However, any failing assert would turn into a harness error, which is no good.
 Fixing it with an early opt-in amounts to the `single_test()` proposal.

-### Add `single_page()` as optional
+### Add `single_test()` as optional

-Keeping `done()` but adding `single_page()` as optional would avoid boilerplate in a small number of existing tests that pass consistently.
+Keeping `done()` but adding `single_test()` as optional would avoid boilerplate in a small number of existing tests that pass consistently.
 However, it would only be sound for tests that have no asserts and could never throw exceptions or reject promises, where reaching `done()` is the only pass condition.
 This is too small a niche of tests to warrant more complex rules for single-page tests.